DilKeAnnS/education-tile-career-saathi/docs/20_permanent_tiles/01_Education/00_Overview.md

 Education Tile — Overview

-1. Introduction
+Introduction

 The Education Tile is one of the 26 permanent ecosystems of the Nandika platform.

-It is designed as a complete learning and education ecosystem that supports users throughout their learning journey — from school education to professional development, research, and lifelong learning.

-The Education Tile is not limited to students only.
-It is designed for every person who wants to learn, improve skills, make informed education decisions, and grow personally and professionally.
+It is a complete, universal learning and knowledge ecosystem designed for all kinds of users across India and abroad.
+It is not limited to students, schools, or academic learning alone.

+The Education Tile supports learning, teaching, guiding, creating, sharing, mentoring, and lifelong growth for individuals, organisations, communities, institutions, and contributors.

+The core principle is:

+«Education is a lifelong ecosystem where every person can learn, contribute, teach, grow, and create value according to their own purpose.»

 ---

-2. Vision
+Vision

-To create a universal education ecosystem where every learner, regardless of age, location, background, or career stage, can access guidance, learning resources, opportunities, and personalised support.
+To build a universal education ecosystem where every user, regardless of age, role, background, location, or life stage, can access knowledge, learning resources, guidance, opportunities, and personalised support.

-The Education Tile aims to make quality education guidance accessible for users in India and worldwide.
+The Education Tile must serve all kinds of users in India and worldwide, including people who are learning, teaching, researching, mentoring, creating, building careers, or supporting others.

+The user decides their purpose and role.
+The platform does not restrict them into a single category.

 ---

-3. Purpose
+Purpose

-The Education Tile provides a structured platform for:
+The Education Tile provides a structured ecosystem for:

 - Education awareness
 - Learning guidance
 - Course discovery
-- Education pathways
+- Knowledge exploration
 - Skill development
+- Teaching and mentoring
 - Career-linked learning
 - Higher education guidance
+- Research support
 - Lifelong learning support
+- Personal growth through learning

 It helps users understand: